Pranshul-cloud/CredWise-Lending-Insights-Customer-Behavior-Analysis/README.md

 **1**  Loan Portfolio Performance Analysis
 Since 2015 showed the lowest interest rates (12.99%) and declining loan disbursements, the Company should focus on improving loan volume rather than depending on higher         margins.This can be donw by:
-                              * Expanding Credit Outreach
+-  Expanding Credit Outreach.
-                              * Introducing Introducing differentiated loan products(Education Loans , SME Loans)
+-  Introducing Introducing differentiated loan products(Education Loans , SME Loans).
-                              * Strengthening customer acquisition through partnerships and digital channels.
+-  Strengthening customer acquisition through partnerships and digital channels.
                               *